Day 2 - Wednesday 19 June 2019

 The disruptors are forcing change in a logistics industry under pressure to deliver a better service at a lower cost.
 New technology and new, more collaborative business models, are evolving to meet new customer expectations and new entrants are exploiting digital technology to add value to the supply chain.
 This seismic change brings risk and opportunity – the race is on to reshape the logistics industry.

-Speakers: Salvatore Scialdone, Global Head of Supply, Ontruck
+Speakers: Samuel McGuirk, UK Head of Operations, Ontruck

 Pierre Liguori, Managing Partner, Tokema Consulting